 Client Fees: Some clients may agree to pay Marsh a fee for Marsh’s services in lieu of, or in addition to, retail commissions paid by insurance companies.
 The fee may be collected in whole or in part through the crediting of retail commissions collected by Marsh for the client's placements.

 Insurer Consulting Compensation: Marsh receives compensation from some insurers for providing consulting, data analytics or other services.
 The services are designed to improve the product offerings available to our clients, assist insurers in identifying new opportunities, and enhance insurers’ operational efficiency.
 The scope and nature of the services vary by insurer and by geography.
+In the US, Canada and Bermuda, this compensation can be paid in the form of a fixed fee, a percentage of premium, or a combination of both.
+Outside of those countries, Marsh is compensated for these services through fee

-Contingent Commissions: Some insurers agree to pay Marsh contingent commissions when we meet set thresholds for insurance policies placed with them during a given year or other time period.
-The set thresholds may include volume, profitability, retention and/or growth metrics.
+Contingent Commissions: Some insurers agree to pay Marsh contingent commissions when we meet set goals for insurance policies placed with them during a given year or other time period.
+The set goals may include volume, profitability, retention and/or growth metrics.
 The amount of contingent commission earned may vary depending on factors relating to an entire book of business over the course of the year or period.
 As a result, the amount of contingent commission attributable to any given insurance policy typically will not be known at the time of placement.

 Compensation for Insurer Administration and Other Services: Marsh operates certain panels, facilities, quota shares, line slips and other placement arrangements with insurers.
 Marsh receives separate compensation relating to the creation, management and operation of these arrangements that is in addition to any other fee or commission earned by Marsh.